bontaq/coupons/README.md

 I chose to use [Fused Effects](https://github.com/fused-effects/fused-effects) as the algebraic effect handler because it's fast and used / developed by Github for its [semantic](https://github.com/github/semantic) project.
 If you ever wondered how Python in Github got jump to definition, that's that project.

-As for why this section is called Pain, see [this](https://github.com/bontaq/coupons/blob/main/src/Domain/RuleRepository.hs#L95):
+As for why this section is called Problems, see [this](https://github.com/bontaq/coupons/blob/main/src/Domain/RuleRepository.hs#L95):

-    instance (MonadIO m, Algebra sig m) => Algebra (RuleRepo :+: sig) (RuleRepoIO m) where alg handle sig ctx = RuleRepoIO $ do Surprisingly it's not that first line that causes Pain.
+    instance (MonadIO m, Algebra sig m) => Algebra (RuleRepo :+: sig) (RuleRepoIO m) where alg handle sig ctx = RuleRepoIO $ do Surprisingly it's not that first line that causes pain.
 That's just how it matches up you saying "This function needs a `RuleRepo` and this is the interpreter for `RuleRepoIO` if you run it with that" with the real code.

- The second line is intense for the brain because of the bad names and lack of documentation.
+ The second line is painful lack of documentation.
 It took me hours to get all the types to line up correctly and actually return something when used.
-If you look at the [Logging Effect](https://github.com/bontaq/coupons/blob/main/src/Effects/Logging.hs) definition, you can see another instance of Pain: all I wanted to do was pass in a logger, but that broke automatic derivation.
-Clearly I should be using a Reader monad for configuration like that, but I didn't know.
+If you look at the [Logging Effect](https://github.com/bontaq/coupons/blob/main/src/Effects/Logging.hs) definition, you can see another instance of trouble: all I wanted to do was pass in a logger, but that broke automatic derivation.
+Clearly I should be using a Reader effect for configuration like that, but I didn't know.

 Even with the generally bad experience, what it provides is extremely nice for actually using the effects, like this: